-1. Alcohol Test: Alcohol testing of employees in covered or safety sensitive positions is required pre-employment and/or post-offer employment, when reasonable suspicion exists, after an accident, at random, and when return-to-duty and/or follow-up testing is required.
+- 1. Alcohol: Alcohol testing may be required when reasonable suspicion exists.
 Alcohol testing is performed using an evidential breath testing device (EBT) approved by the National Traffic Safety Administration.
 All alcohol breath tests shall be conducted on an approved EBT by a trained breath alcohol technician (BAT).
 EBT's shall be able to distinguish alcohol from acetone at the 0.02% alcohol concentration level and shall be capable of testing an air blank prior to each collection of breath and performing an external calibration check.
-In order to be used in either screening or confirmation alcohol testing, an EBT shall have a quality assurance plan (QAP) developed by the manufacturer.
+In order to be used in either screening or confirmation alcohol testing, an EBT shall have a quality assurance plan (QAP) developed by the manufacturer. - 2.
+Drug testing: Drug testing may be required when reasonable suspicion exists.

-2. Drug Test: Drug testing of employees in covered or safety sensitive positions is required for pre-employment and/or post-offer employment, when reasonable suspicion exists, after an accident, at random, and when return-to-duty and/or follow-up testing is required.
 Drug testing is conducted by analyzing a urine specimen for the following drugs: marijuana, cocaine, opiates, amphetamines, and phencyclidine.
-All drug test results are reviewed and interpreted by a Medical Review Officer (MRO) before the results are reported to the District.
+All drug test results are reviewed and interpreted by a medical review officer (MRO) before the results are reported to the District.